John Travolta leads tributes to Dame Olivia Newton-John following her death

 The singer said she was treating the illness “naturally” and was using cannabis oil made from marijuana her husband grows in California to alleviate the pain.

-Her husband said on Instagram: “Olivia has been a symbol of triumphs and hope for over 30 years sharing her journey with breast cancer.
+“Olivia has been a symbol of triumphs and hope for over 30 years sharing her journey with breast cancer,” her husband Mr Easterling said in an Instagram post.

 “Her healing inspiration and pioneering experience with plant medicine continues with the Olivia Newton-John Foundation Fund, dedicated to researching plant medicine and cancer.”